-She said that the affidavits of other chairman candidates could not be analyzed as some were found ambiguous, while some others were not available in the EC’s website.
+She said that the affidavits of other chairman candidates could not be studied as some were deemed unclear and others were not available on the Election Committee’s website.

-Of the 393 candidates, the educational qualification of 78 is blow the SSC, while 53 completed SSC, 48 passed HSC, 137 completed graduation and 73 post-graduation.
+Of the 393 candidates, the educational qualification of 78 is below the SSC, with 53 having completed SSC, 48 passing the HSC, 137 having graduated and 73 post-graduation.
 Four others did not mention their academic qualification in their affidavits.

 Among the contenders, 16 are currently accused of murder cases while 27 were accused of murder cases in the past.
-Now a total of 118 contenders are accused of various cases.
+A total of 118 contenders have been accused of various cases.

-Criticizing Syed Ashraful Islam who termed affidavits as character assassination of politicians, Dr. Badiul Alam Majumdar said, “If we retreat from the mandatory provision of providing the affidavit, it will be tantamount to our self-surrender to political criminalization.”
-SHUJAN secretary also criticized political influence on the ongoing countrywide upazila election saying that it is a non-partisan local government election.
+Criticizing Syed Ashraful Islam, who termed affidavits as character assassination of politicians, Dr. Badiul Alam Majumdar declared, “If we retreat from the mandatory provision of providing the affidavits, it will be tantamount to our self-surrender to political criminalization.”
+The SHUJAN secretary also criticized political influence on the ongoing countrywide Upazila election emphasizing that it is a non-partisan local government election.